jvdb/derric/README.md

 This project is a work in progress.
 A lot of cleanup and additional language features are planned.
 Especially the Java runtime library the generated code depends on (located in `/src/org/derric_lang/validator`) is meant purely to allow the code to run independently but is not optimized for speed, scale or clarity.
 In order to integrate the generated code with a real application, it is recommended to develop a runtime library that takes the application's goals and environment into account.

-The callback mechanism is currently still under development and therefor not fully documented, since major changes are still expected.
+The callback mechanism is currently still under development and therefore not fully documented, since major changes are still expected.

 A good example of how to use the generated code in combination with the runtime library is shown in the code to the integration tests located in the file `/src/org/derric_lang/validator/TestGeneratedValidators.java`.
 The method testGeneratedValidator() shows how the generated code can be used in practice.